metal-messiah/JopeBot/README.md

 ### Assign Priority -- !priority @username
 * Bumps the user's request up to the end of the existing priority users' requests
-* Priority will get auto-assigned by the bot for subs, re-subs, and 500 bit cheers
+* Tokens are auto-assigned by the bot for subs, re-subs, and 500 bit cheers
 * Requests will get bumped up through the setlist in the order in which they are received
-* Example --> !priority @jopethemetalmessiah
+* Example --> !priority

 ### Move user's request -- !move USERNAME
 * Move user's request to the very front of the setlist